-The Academic Achievement department is part of the Center for Student Success.
-It is committed to the academic success of each law student.
-Starting with the first year, Academic Achievement provides a wide range of academic support services throughout a student's time at GGU, including administration of the first-year Practice Intensive Courses, one-on-one academic support, and academic skills-related workshops and courses.
+Academic Achievement is committed to the academic success of each law student.
+Starting with the first year, Academic Achievement provides a range of academic support services throughout a student's time at GGU, including administration of the first-year Foundations of Law program, one-on-one academic support, as well as academic skills workshops and courses.
 Academic Achievement also works individually with students on Academic Supervision and Academic Probation to improve their academic standing.